Endogenous Coalition Formation in Policy Debates: Policy Learning within and across Coalitions

+We control for bridging in a separate statistic because the bonding statistic otherwise contains elements of bridging as well.
+Including both the bonding and bridging statistic then separates the many-actors--few-beliefs case of bridging from the few-actors--many-beliefs case of bonding.

+This bridging behavior in policy debates is akin to the one documented in policy networks, where actors form collaborative ties outside of their neighborhood to seek out new information \citep{berardo2010self, berardo2014bridging, berardo2016understanding, henry2011belief}.

+The distinction between bonding and bridging in policy debates also embodies the general dilemma between exploitation and exploration in decision situations \citep{cohen2007should}.
+For instance, animals face the decision between exploiting known food sources with lower yield and known nutritional value and exploring potentially dangerous and low-yield but potentially diverse and high-yield new pathways in their food search \citep{hills2015exploration}.
+In policy debates, actors similarly face the choice between re-iterating known positions from within their coalition (bonding or exploitation) and diversifying their policy belief portfolio by foraging for new ideas that are compatible with their existing beliefs outside their own coalition or in more remote parts of their coalition, perhaps another sub-coalition (bridging or exploration).

-Innovation learning is an important building block of coalition formation and maintenance because it introduces innovation into coalitions.
-The ACF argues that learning takes place predominantly within coalitions, but to a certain extent also between coalitions, in order to ensure that coalitions adjust to innovative information.
-For example, if an external event, such as a scientific report or a natural catastrophe, leads to some new beliefs among a number of actors, the innovation learning mechanism serves to diffuse these innovations to other actors.
+Bridging is an important building block of coalition formation and maintenance because it introduces innovation into coalitions.
+The ACF argues that learning takes place predominantly within coalitions, but to a certain extent also between coalitions, in order to ensure that coalitions adjust to innovative information or solutions.
+For example, if an external event, such as the publication of a significant scientific report or a natural catastrophe, introduces new beliefs to some actors, the bridging mechanism serves to diffuse these innovations to other actors, even in different coalitions.

 However, actors will only adopt these policy beliefs if they are held by credible sources.
 Actors only adopt policy beliefs from other actors if these other actors have a minimum degree of belief congruence with the focal actor.
-The innovation learning mechanism tests precisely for this kind of innovative learning from minimally congruent source actors by counting how many other actors stated a focal belief in the same way in the past, conditional on these other actors sharing at least one other policy belief with the focal actor, thus closing a balanced four-cycle.
+They would not want to learn from their nemesis.
+The bridging statistic captures this kind of innovation learning from minimally congruent source actors by assessing the share of other actors who both agreed with the focal belief stance and shared at least one other belief stance in the past among those who referred to the belief (with a compatible or incompatible agreement pattern) in the past.

-Innovation learning can be formalized as follows.
-First, count how many other actors $i$ have previously mentioned $b$.
-Let

-Then, define $\eta^\pm$ as the number of actors who have previously mentioned $b$---unless the count is 0, in which case $\eta^\pm = 1$, in order to avoid division by $0$ in the statistic.
-Let

-This enables us to define the innovation learning statistic, which is the temporally weighted share of other actors $i$ who referred to policy belief $b$ and who had at least one other positively or negatively congruent belief $j$ with the focal actor $a$:

-where square brackets denote an indicator function that yields 1 if the condition contained in the brackets is true and 0 otherwise.
-We expect that the innovation learning mechanism contributes strongly to the topology of the policy debate: